Guardian Life Insurance Review

 Guardian Life Insurance Claims Process

-Filing a life insurance claim is stressful when you're already dealing with loss, but Guardian designed its claims process to minimize hassle during a difficult time.
 You'll need the original policy (or policy number), a certified death certificate and a completed claim form that Guardian provides.
-Beneficiaries can start the process by calling Guardian's claims department at 1-888-482-7342 or submitting documents through Guardian's online portal.
+Beneficiaries call Guardian's claims department at 1-888-482-7342 or submit documents through Guardian's online portal.

-Guardian may request additional documentation for policies less than two years old due to the contestability period.
-This can extend processing time by several weeks.
-Guardian also investigates if death resulted from suicide within the first two years, as most policies include a suicide clause that limits or excludes coverage during this period.
+Guardian may request more documentation for policies less than two years old.
+Guardian also investigates if death resulted from suicide within the first two years, as most policies exclude coverage for suicide during this time.

 Guardian Life Insurance Reviews: Bottom Line